-Dr. Brian, Dr. Katherine and Dr. Hwang offer comfortable root canal therapy and all-ceramic crowns to restore decaying teeth.
+Dr. Brian and Dr. Katherine offer comfortable root canal therapy and all-ceramic crowns to restore decaying teeth.
 Modern root canal therapy is a simple procedure with a high success rate.
 All-ceramic crowns eliminate old-style metal containing crowns for beautiful durability.

 Root canal therapy and crowns are familiar dental procedures.
-Advances in modern restorative dentistry gives these treatments for failing teeth a new reputation, and especially so when Brian Y. Lee, DDS, MADIA, FICOI, Katherine J. Lee DMD,MPH, MADA, FICOI and Joonkyu Hwang, DDS perform them.
+Advances in modern restorative dentistry gives these treatments for failing teeth a new reputation, and especially so when Brian Y. Lee, DDS, MADIA, FICOI and Katherine J. Lee DMD,MPH, MADA, FICOI perform them.

 Root canal therapy is a dental procedure with a long history.
 Previously thought of as a last-ditch, agonizing and lengthy procedure, modern “root canals” treat injured, decayed and infected teeth, restoring them to full function for years to come.
 Also used prophylactically for teeth that are not sick but have had numerous procedures, root canal therapy is a comfortable treatment that takes about an hour with one follow-up appointment.